 There are no obvious signs of weight restrictions or anything that could impact appliance approach and positioning.
-The nearest point at which a fire appliance could position to the building is <18 meters.
+The nearest point at which a fire appliance could position to the building is <18 meters; however as described above the location of appliance positioning will be dynamic and confirmed by the Officer In Charge.